Skip to content

 Type of care: Iowa’s child care options include licensed centers, registered child development homes, and non-registered child care homes, with centers serving larger groups in commercial settings and homes providing care in residential spaces.

 Child development home: care for a small group of children and operate in a residential space, such as a house, apartment, or condo unit.
-There are three categories of child development homes, ‘A,’ ‘B,’ and ‘C.’ Requirements and the number of children allowed in care at any one time increases as you move from ‘A’ to ‘C.’
+There are four categories of child development homes, ‘A,’ ‘B,’ ‘C1,’ and ‘C.’ Requirements and the number of children allowed in care at any one time increases as you move from ‘A’ to ‘C.’

 Iowa Quality for Kids (IQ4K®) is Iowa’s voluntary Quality Rating and Improvement System.
 There are five levels of quality programs can achieve.
-For more information please visit Iowa CCR&R.
+For more information visit Iowa CCR&R.

 CCR&R Region: a grouping of counties assigned to a specific Child Care Resource and Referral Agency.
-For more information, please visit Iowa CCR&R.
+For more information, visit Iowa CCR&R.

 KEY TERMS